-- Each team will present a four minute informative speech about the focal problem, as well as a four minute persuasive speech presenting the proposed solution.
+- A five minute informative speech about the focal problem, and a five minute persuasive speech about the proposed solution will be presented.

 - Judges may question the ideas presented.
 Be prepared to back up assertions with evidence from research.
 Practice answering possible judges' questions.